matthewelsom/Project-JekyllStyleguide/_docs/about/03-maturity.md

 ---
 title: Maturity Scale
 info: The maturity scale is a way to indicate the level of robustness of any pattern in this style guide.
-New patterns should be released into the style guide following these principles, assess each pattern independently.
+New patterns should be released into the style guide following these rules, assess each pattern independently.
 ---

 <span class="sg_label planned">Planned</span>